-- (a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under paragraph 3, clause (xvi)(a) and (b) of the Order is not applicable. - (b) In our opinion and according to the information and explanations given to us, the Company is not a Core Investment Company (CIC) and it does not have any other companies in the Group as a CIC.
-Accordingly, paragraph 3 (xvi)(c) and (d) of the Order is not applicable. - 17.
+- a) In our opinion, the company is not required to be registered under section 45 IA of the Reserve Bank of India Act, 1934 and accordingly, the provisions of clause(xvi)(a) and (b) of the Order are not applicable. - b) In our opinion and according to the information and explanations given to us, the Company is not a Core Investment Company (CIC) and it does not have any other companies in the Group as a CIC.
+Accordingly, paragraph 3 (xvi)(c) and (d) of the Order are not applicable. - 17.
 The Company has not incurred any cash losses in the current financial year and in the immediately preceding financial year. - 18.
-There has been resignation of the statutory auditors during the year, and we have taken into consideration the issues, objections or concerns raised by the outgoing auditors. - 19.
+There has been no resignation of the statutory auditors during the year.
+Accordingly, clause(xviii) of the Order is not applicable. - 19.
 In our opinion and according to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the board of directors and management plans, there are no material uncertainty exists as on the date of the audit report that Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the company.
-We further state that our reporting is based on facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date will get discharged by the company as and when they fall due.

-- 20. In our opinion, and according to the information and explanations given to us, section 135 of Companies act is not applicable to the company.
-Accordingly, reporting under paragraph 3, clause (xx)(a) and (b) of the order is not applicable for the year. - 21.
-The reporting under paragraph 3, clause (xxi) of the Order is not applicable in respect of audit of standalone financial statements.
+We further state that our reporting is based on facts up to the date of audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - 20.
+In our opinion and according to the information and explanations given to us, section 135 of the Companies act is not applicable to the company.
+Accordingly, reporting under clause3(xx)(a) and (b) of the order is not applicable for the year. - 21.
+The reporting under clause 3(xxi) of the Order is not applicable in respect of the audit of Standalone Financial Statements.
 Accordingly, no comment in respect of the said clause has been included in this report.

-For ABCD&Co.
-LLP,
+For A B C D & Co LLP.